 - Player Authentication

-These APIs additionally require a stateless token:
+These APIs require an additional stateless token:

-- Create a new service account.
+- Select Create service account to create a new account.

 curl -H "Authorization: Basic <SERVICE_ACCOUNT_CREDENTIALS>" \

-<SERVICE_ACCOUNT_CREDENTIALS> are formed by Base64 encoding the
+<SERVICE_ACCOUNT_CREDENTIALS> is created by Base64 encoding the string

 echo -n "7e0f1152-e0dd-4b14-8e37-04cab07efeb0:NKxoRp2m2w3e9gzJfssNQnTfypFgtJn7" | base64